Samsun was a medium-sized town on the Black Sea coast. It drew local tourists for summer. It was a conservative town. A bit shabby. It was plan B.

 “Work?”, they asked.
 ‘Electrician’ I replied as I pointed at the lights and switches in the compartment.
 They nodded and looked suitably impressed that I had a trade and wasn’t simply a student.
 As the questions flowed, I realized that the crime I’d committed was being a rare foreigner on their train and then buying a 3rd class ticket.
 This so offended their sensibility that they moved me to 1st class.
 Over the next few hours we used up those pearls of each of other’s language and introduced well-honed hand gestures and charades to learn a few more.
 They were surprisingly good at this game.
 At each stop they’d rush off to check tickets and then eject any passengers who’d entered our compartment – whether they had 1st class tickets or not.
 They wanted to practice English a little longer.

-The sun now streamed through the window, the compartment heated up, and I was breaking into a sweat.
+The sun now streamed through the curtainless window into the compartment – it had heated up quickly.
+Sunshine lit up a broad rural landscape full of pencil thin poplar trees, rolling farm land and tattered villages.
 I opened the window wide to let in some cool fresh air.
 What I got, however, was a huge belch of smoke from the engine.
 My eyes stung, and my book, clothes and skin were covered in coal ash.
 That steam-engine romance quickly died, I shut the window and brushed myself down.
 But I now smelt like a chimney.
-I picked up my book again, wiped sweat from my brow, and pushed myself further back into the faded red leather to escape the direct sun.
+I picked up my book again, wiped the sweat from my brow, and pushed myself further back into the faded red leather to escape the direct sun.

 Each time the train slowed, and the inspectors left to check tickets, I lifted my book and read some more.
 I was reading David Attenborough’s “Zoo Quest’, a book I’d bought in London’s Natural History Museum before I left and had only just started to read.
-The book included expeditions hunting Komodo Dragons through Indonesia and Bird of Paradise in Papua New Guinea.
-Attenborough’s rich and descriptive stories were supported by a series of black and white photos of wildlife, BBC film crew and a few pictures of the natives.
-One picture showed highland Papuans: The men wore head dresses adorned with Bird of Paradise feathers, their noses pierced laterally with a 6-inch bone, and they displayed sizeable penis gourds.
+I’d lugged it around the Middle East – finding other books to borrow or swap along the way.
+The book included wonderful stories about expeditions hunting Komodo Dragons through Indonesia and Bird of Paradise in Papua New Guinea.
+Attenborough’s rich and descriptive tales were supported by a series of black and white photos of wildlife, BBC film crew and a few pictures of the natives.
+One picture showed highland Papuans: The men wore headdresses adorned with Bird of Paradise feathers, their noses pierced laterally with a curved 6-inch bone, and they displayed sizeable penis gourds.
 The women wore grass skirts, big wide smiles, and nothing more.
-This was going swimmingly.

 As the train began to fill, so did our compartment.
-The inspectors could no longer shoo away paying passengers.
-One young man, with open smiling face, sat down beside me, his wife at his side, and said ‘Merhaba’ (“hello”).
-He motioned for my book.
-As I handed it over, he went straight to the black and white photos and I saw what image he’d stopped at, his wife peered over his shoulder.
-I looked out the window at passing fields and villages.
-Papuans in all their naked splendor was not something most Turks would normally see.
+The inspectors could no longer shoo away the paying passengers.
+One young man, with an open smiling face, sat down beside me, his wife at his side, with a colourful scarf over her hair, and said ‘Merhaba’ (“hello”).
+I replied with a smile.
+He looked at the book in my hands, then motioned for it.
+As I handed it over, he went straight to the black and white photos.
+My heart skipped a beat.
+I saw what image he’d stopped at, his wife peered over his shoulder.
+I looked out the window at passing fields and villages trying desperately to lose my self in farmland, away from the train.
+Papuans in all their naked splendour, I’m convinced, were not something most Turks would normally see.
 There were giggles, laughs and whispered comments in Turkish as the book then got passed from hand to hand.
 The apartment was now full.
-I imagined one of the older men saying to his wife: “And that’s why my dear, Christians are not to be trusted.
+If it was hot before, it now felt like a sauna.
+I imagined one of the older men who arrived later, saying to his wife: “And that’s why my dear, Christians are not to be trusted.
 Keep an eye on the children, don’t let them anywhere near the stranger”.